kbkubow/DaphniaPulex20162017Sequencing/ForUploadAnalysis/InitialVCFFiltering.md

     -o MapJune2020_${varA}_filtsnps10bpindels_snps.vcf

 ```
-Line count of file after indels are removed is 3,602,072.
-Assuming this change in line count accurately reflects the number of indels removed, then 2,109,710 indels were removed.

 Next hard filter the SNPs based on GATK recommendations for organisms with no reference SNP panel.

 First set the filter.